GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

     }
     ```

-#### Automated Instance Failover Verification
+#### Verifying Automated Instance Failover

 To test the failover process for the **Bookstore** API application instances we'll use a Gremlin [Shutdown Attack](https://help.gremlin.com/attack-params-ref/#shutdown).
-This attack will temporarily shutdown the `bookstore-api-blue` Amazon EC2 instance for us.
+This attack will temporarily shutdown the `bookstore-api-blue` Amazon EC2 instance.

 1. Verify the current status of the **Bookstore** API by checking the `bookstore.pingpublications.com/version/` endpoint.